 Related work in AI.
 It is not surprising that a model of goal-oriented, computationally limited agents has also been considered in AI.
-In particular, the Asymptotic Bounded Optimal Agents, introduced by Russell and Subramanian [13], bear some similarity to the universal communicators we consider here.
-The similarity to our work is merely in the attempt to capture the notion of a goal and in the related definitions of "optimal" achievement of goals, while the crucial difference is
+In particular, the Asymptotic Bounded Optimal Agents, introduced by Russell and Subramanian [14], bear some similarity to the universal communicators we consider here.
+The similarity to our work is merely in the attempt to capture the notion of a goal and in the related definitions of "optimal" achievement of goals, while the crucial difference is that they only consider a single player: in their work the goal is achieved by a user (called an agent) that acts directly on the environment and obtains no help from a server (with whom it may need to communicate, while establishing an adequate level of mutual understanding) and so no issues analogous to incompatibilities with the server ever arise.
+Indeed, the question of the meaning of

-&lt;sup>6By and large, work in Linguistics or Semiotics, though influenced by these views, has too narrow a scope to be of relevance to us.
+6By and large, work in Linguistics or Semiotics, though influenced by these views, has too narrow a scope to be of relevance to us.
 Specifically, these fields assume communication that is structured (as terms in a grammar) and a human conceptual scheme, whereas we make no prior assumptions about the syntax of the communication nor about the conceptual schemes employed by the communicating parties.
 In other words, our focus is on the effect of communication rather than on the languages or symbols used.

-&lt;sup>7Indeed, Wittgenstein did not provide a generic abstract formalization of language games - for his purposes, it was enough to only consider simple examples.
+7Indeed, Wittgenstein did not provide a generic abstract formalization of language games - for his purposes, it was enough to only consider simple examples.
 The closest he comes to giving definitions of language games is on p.
-81 of [16] and in Remarks 2-7 of [17] (cf. also Remarks 23 and 130): He defines a language game as a complete system of (human) communication, i.e., one that could be taken as a primitive language.
+81 of [17] and in Remarks 2-7 of [18] (cf. also Remarks 23 and 130): He defines a language game as a complete system of (human) communication, i.e., one that could be taken as a primitive language.
 Remark 23 lists examples of activities where language is used, and asserts that there is a language game corresponding to each of these activities (and this makes it clear that each goal of communication we consider corresponds to a language game); Remark 130 clarifies that his purpose in considering language games is to obtain idealized models of language usage, somewhat akin to "ignoring friction" in physics problems.